nguyenhoanglam/ImagePicker/README.md

 What's new
 --------
-- Fixed bugs.
+- Fixed infinite loading bug.
+- Added `uri` attribute to `Image` class.
 - Supported Android 10 (API 29).
-- Updated to new UI (remove selection overlay, add indicator...).
+- Updated to new UI.
 - Converted Java code to Kotlin code.
-- Upgraded Glide to v4.11, AndroidX to v1.1.0.
+- Upgraded Glide to v4.11, AndroidX to v1.1.0, Kotlin to v.1.3.72.
 - Added new `rootDirectoryName`, `limitMessage`, `indicatorColor` and `isShowNumberIndicator` options.
 - Added 2 static methods `shouldHandleResult` and `getImages` to ImagePicker to handle result easier.
 - Replaced `savePath` option by `directoryName` option.
-- Removed `keepScreenOn` option.

 Installation
 --------